 Apple One: Tiered Bundles and a New Fitness Subscription

 This leads us to the most noteworthy feature of the bundle.
-Under Apple One, Apple has offered a combination of services at different price tiers – individual, family, and premier.
+Under Apple One, the company has offered a combination of services at different price tiers – individual, family, and premier.
 The most basic package includes an Apple Music subscription, Apple Arcade, Apple TV+ and 50GB of iCloud storage only.
 The family tier includes the former three services along with 200GB of iCloud storage.
 In this way, packages will build up to add more services to the bundle for a higher subscription fee.
 The bundles go up to offering Apple One Premium tier which includes all of above along with Apple News+ Apple Fitness+ and 2TB of iCloud storage for up to six family members.

 However, if consumers do not find a bundle suited to their usage, they always have the option to buy individual subscriptions of the services they do use.
 At the same time, when buying a bundle, customers will not be charged additionally to use the services they opted for, which might seem like a given, but maybe a possible doubt for some.

 A very striking development to Apple’s service ecosystem is the addition of a health and fitness subscription, named as Fitness+.
-Said to be in similar veins to the virtual fitness classes offered by big names like Nike.inc, this service allows Apple users to maintain healthy exercise and regimes through their Apple device.
+Said to be in similar veins to the virtual fitness classes offered by big names like Nike.inc, this service allows Apple users to maintain healthy exercise and regimes through their iOS device.
 This feature is supplemented by the new version of the Apple Watch Series 6 and Watch SE the company launched alongside.

-These Apple One bundles will also be compatible with Apple’s Family Sharing System, allowing families of up to 6 to share their subscriptions.
+These Apple One bundle will also be compatible with Apple’s Family Sharing System, allowing families of up to 6 to share their subscriptions.
 This would also ensure more sales of higher-tiered bundles because different members will have different app priorities.
 This considerably decreases a family’s overall subscription expenditure which can easily come to $100 per month for a single person or household, according to a US study.

 Apple One bundles comes with a 30-day free trial.

-Apple has dabbled in bundled offers once before when Apple TV+ was being offered for free along with Apple Music’s student discounted version.
+The Cupertino giant has dabbled in bundled offers once before when Apple TV+ was being offered for free along with Apple Music’s student discounted version.
 However, the company didn’t talk much about the move and how it affected their service usage.
 Nonetheless, it was probably an experimental first step for their future bundle endeavors, as well as a promotional strategy for the then newly launched Apple TV+.